drivendataorg/erdantic/docs/docs/customizing.md

 - `Cardinality.UNSPECIFIED`, `Cardinality.ONE`, `Cardinality.MANY`
 - `Modality.UNSPECIFIED`, `Modality.ZERO`, `Modality.ONE`

 When setting manually, you can use any possible combination to indicate a relationship of your choice.

+> [!NOTE]
+> **Limitation for D2 output format** — D2 only supports four arrowhead styles: `cf-one`, `cf-one-required`, `cf-many`, `cf-many-required`.
+We map `Cardinality.UNSPECIFIED` to `one` and `Modality.UNSPECIFIED` to _not_ `required`.

 `Edge` instances also have fields `source_cardinality` and `source_modality` that you can use to indicate the cardinality and modality of the _source_ model.
 Edges created by erdantic will always set these to `Cardinality.UNSPECIFIED` and `Modality.UNSPECIFIED`, but you can use your own knowledge to set them to other values.